Dirac and Weyl Fermions -- the Only Causal Systems: Dirac localization and boosts

-Recall that $\psi$ satisfying (\ref{XCTLRCL})(a) is called a late-change state.
-As remarked in (\ref{L-CS}) it is sure that late-change states really exist so that (\ref{XCTLRCL}) is not a reasoning about the empty set.
-See the further comment following (\ref{LBSLSET}) and the corollary (\ref{DLTES}). \\ Most remarkable in (\ref{XCTLRCL}) is the equivalence (b) $\Leftrightarrow$ (d) establishing a close relationship between the localization of the boosted state and the state evolved in time.
+Recall (\ref{L-CS}) for the introduction and the existence of late-change states.
+Furthermore see the comment following (\ref{LBSLSET}) and the corollary (\ref{DLTES}). \\ Most remarkable in (\ref{XCTLRCL}) is the equivalence (b) $\Leftrightarrow$ (d) establishing a close relationship between the localization of the boosted state and the state evolved in time.
 It gives rise to the formula in (\ref{LBSLSET}).
+Recall also (\ref{BLCS}) by which (\ref{XCTLRCL})(b) can be replaced by $e(W^{\textsc{d}}(A_\rho)\psi)=0$, $\overline{e}(W^{\textsc{d}}(A_\rho)\psi)=\e^{-\varsigma \rho}\overline{e}(\psi)$ for all $\rho\in\R$.

 \begin{Cor} Let $e\in\R^3$ with $|e|=1$, $\alpha>0$, and $\varsigma\in\{+,-\}$.
 Then, for $W=W^{\textsc{d}}, E=E^{\textsc{d}}$, one has